ericwq/examples/tty/ref.md

 TODO what the purpose of `overlay`.
 TODO what the meaning of `display`.
 TODO how to receive network input.
+TODO In fragment, if f.contents size is smaller than MTU, how to know the content size?
 -->

 - `STMClient::main` calls `process_network_input()` if network is ready to read.